osmarks/website/blog/number-distribution.md

 We can also look at properties of the numbers themselves, rather than just their frequencies, since they're less opaque than words.
 The most obvious one is their size (absolute value).
 Below $10^0$ (1), the results are somewhat unreliable, because percentages are parsed but not other units or fractions or scientific notation.
 Regardless:

 ::: captioned src=/assets/images/number_size_histogram.png
-I am not sure what causes the spikiness - possibly numerical issues.
+I am not sure what causes the spikiness - possibly ~~numerical issues~~ salient powers of ten.
 :::

 By sorting the numbers, I also determined that the median number is 7, plus or minus some roundoff error (conversion to 64-bit floating points loses some precision over arbitrarily long decimal strings).
 I also have the frequency of small integers (0 to 100) and some plausible year numbers.